Bank of America Student Credit Card Review

 If you’re a student with a Bank of America checking account, you may be interested in one of their three student credit cards.
 Two have rewards and one doesn’t.
 No matter which of the three you choose, you won’t have to pay an annual fee.

-Cardholders receive a 0% introductory rate on balance transfers and purchases for 12 billing cycles (around 10 months).
-After that, the regular APR is 12.99% to 22.99% depending on your creditworthiness.
-The cash advance APR is 15.99% to 24.99%.
+Cardholders receive a 0% introductory rate on balance transfers and purchases for 15 billing cycles (around 10 months).
+After that, the regular APR is 15.99% to 25.99% depending on your creditworthiness.
 A 3% foreign transaction fee applies to purchases made in a foreign currency.

 One of the few travel rewards credit cards for students, the BankAmericard Travel Rewards for Students Visa has no foreign transaction fee, making it a good option for students who plan to spend a semester or two studying abroad.

 A 0% introductory rate applies to purchases (not balance transfers) for 12 billing cycles.
-The regular APR for purchases after the introductory period and balance transfers is 14.99% to 22.99%.
-The cash advance APR is 17.99% to 24.99%.
+The regular APR for purchases after the introductory period and balance transfers is 16.99% to 24.99%.

 Comparison: This card has a better bonus and longer introductory period than the Citi ThankYou Preferred Card for College Students which offers 2,500 bonus points and 0% APR for 7 months.

-The cash advance APR is between 13.99% and 23.99%, again depending on your creditworthiness.
-A higher 24.99% APR will apply to Bank Cash Advances which include advances from an ATM, overdraft protection, or purchase of a money order.
+A higher 26.99% APR will apply to Bank Cash Advances which include advances from an ATM, overdraft protection, or purchase of a money order.